 Credential Verification is the process of verifying that a Holder has control over an issued credential.
 Control of an issued credential is verified by means of one or more authenticators.
-The degree of control over the issued credential can be used to generate a level of assurance.
+The degree of control over the issued credential and the status of the issued credential (i.e., not tampered with, corrupted, modified, suspended, or revoked) can be used to generate a level of assurance.
+The Credential Verification process is also used to prove that the Holder is the same entity as the entity in the previous transaction.